FakhrullahSaadon/Industrial-Smart-Agriculture-System/README.md

 # Industrial-Smart-Agriculture-System
 This is a prototype-based project that incorporates IoT technology for soil monitoring in agriculture industry.
 The hardware components consist of ESP32 microcontroller as the backbone of the system as well as industrial-grade soil sensors for measuring the soil parameters such as soil moisture, EC, temperature, NPK etc.
-The IoT network setup integrates MQTT messaging protocol to facilitate data transfer from devices to IoT platforms such as Datacake as used in this project to display the data on dashboards available both on mobile and web applications.
+The IoT network setup integrates MQTT messaging protocol to facilitate data transfer from devices to IoT platforms where Datacake as used in this project displays the data on a dashboard that is available both on mobile and web applications.

 List of hardware components used in the system: